Thank you for your suggestions. I was having a lot of trouble with my sticky dough and and stretching it. I will try again.

-Pizza lovers know that there are two things that make a perfect pizza, the toppings, and the quality of the base.
-The perfect pizza base is thin and crispy on the outside, yet soft and airy in the centre.
-For this we need the pizza dough to stretch nicely.
+Pizza lovers know that two things make a perfect pizza, the toppings and the quality of the base.
+The perfect pizza base is thin and crispy on the outside yet soft and airy in the centre.
+For this, we need the pizza dough to stretch nicely!

 If your pizza dough won’t stretch without tearing, let’s look at this together.
 I’m going to cover each element of making the perfect pizza dough in a moment, but if you’ve got the dough on the table right now that needs fixing, here’s a quick solution:

-If pizza dough doesn’t stretch it probably needs more time to ferment.
+If pizza dough doesn’t stretch, it probably needs more time to ferment.
 If it’s too firm, leave it on a floured table for 15 minutes, then try again.
-If it’s tearing it needs more development, leave it to rise for a few hours or in the fridge overnight.
+If it’s tearing, it needs more development.
+Leave it to rise for a few hours or in the fridge overnight.
 The gluten will strengthen and allow you to stretch the dough.

 But, back up a minute!
 If you are wondering why your pizza dough is not rolling out, many home bakers come across the same problem.
-The answer is in a good recipe that utilises the methods Italian pizzerias have been using for years.
+The answer is in a good recipe that utilises the methods Italian pizzerias have followed for years.
 The choice of flour, amount of kneading, rest (fermentation) time, use of temperature, (and more) have an impact.

 Before we cover how to make pizza dough more stretchy, you’ll find it helpful to take a moment and understand how the dough forms.
 When water hydrates the coiled-up protein in the flour, it unwinds and forms long and stretchy strands of gluten.
 Gluten comes in two forms:

 Glutenin is what gives bread its strength and elasticity.
 It gives the dough the ability to hold its shape as it rises.

 For a quality pizza base, we need both types of gluten for the right amount of development.
 Elasticity from glutenin returns the dough back to its original shape when shaped.
-It also retains the gas in the dough as the pizza bakes so it’s still important.
+It also retains the gas in the dough as the pizza bakes, so it’s still important.
 Extensibility from gliadin allows the dough to stretch without tearing or contracting.
 A dough with plenty of healthy gliadin is vital for stretching into pizza discs.
 We can improve the amount of extensibility and elasticity by:

 Every flour brand varies in the quantities of the two types of gluten.
 For the right balance of gluten development in pizzas, the choice of flour is important.
 A specially selected pizza flour is best for making pizza.

-Pizza flour typically comes from Italy and selected for its pizza making ability.
+Pizza flour typically comes from Italy and is selected for its pizza-making ability.
 The performance of the gluten in these flours is optimum for stretching.
-They tend to be derived from a soft wheat and perform well during long, cool bulk fermentation to provide plenty of sweet flavours.
+They tend to be derived from soft wheat and perform well during long, cool bulk fermentation to provide plenty of sweet flavours.
 We don’t necessarily need pizza flour to make pizza.
 However, you’ll likely find many issues disappear if you make the change.

 For pizza to have a signature crispy outer layer and a fluffy interior, the amount of water in the recipe is important.